BackendPathways/CRM/README.md

 **Note**: This version is currently designed only for **desktop screens** and hasn't been optimized for mobile or responsive design.

 ## Project Overview

 The primary aim of the project was:
 - **Learning REST API** design and CRUD operations (Create, Read, Update, Delete).
 - **Understanding Express.js** for building server-side applications, especially how to pass parameters via URLs.
 - **Focusing on HTML forms**: Since forms traditionally support only GET and POST requests, I used the `method-override` library to simulate PUT and DELETE methods, allowing the full CRUD functionality from the frontend.

+After a period of working on backend concepts, I revisited this project to **add comprehensive error handling** as part of my practice in managing server-side errors and enhancing code reliability.
+This modification was specifically aimed at practicing error handling and interception.

 ## Features
 - **CRUD Operations**: Users can create, update, read, and delete client information.
 - **Data Storage**: Client data is stored in `client.json` without using a full-fledged database.
 - **HTML Forms**: All the interactions, such as adding, editing, and deleting users, are performed through HTML forms.
 The form methods are extended to allow PUT and DELETE using `method-override`.
+- **Error Handling**: Thorough error-handling mechanisms were implemented to handle and display server-side errors effectively.
 - **SCSS Practice**: Even though SCSS wasn't necessary for this project, I used it to practice working with stylesheets and modular CSS.

 ## Technologies Used
 - **Node.js**: Runtime environment for running the server.
 - **Express.js**: Framework used to build the RESTful API.